peinador/fireplace/README.md

 Some things could be improved, although there are no plans to do it:
 - It takes a minute or two to start the simulation after powering the pi.
 This is due to the time it takes to boot the system
 - The simulation is slow in the first minutes
-- Control the iteration time.
+- Better control over the iteration tim
+- Better configurations management.
 - The speaker makes a popping noise when booting the Pi.
 This is probably due to the I2S configuration, and the Adafruit article linked below has a troubleshooting appendix.
 However, it was not very annoying and it was useful for knowing when the pi had booted.
 - The enclosure is rather tight.
 It would have been better to have an enclosure that was taller (bigger on its smaller axis).
 - Better LED simulation